mirandrom/mcgill-nlp.github.io/README.md

 ## Front matters and YAML

-For any type of post (publication, blog post, course description), we use something called ["Front Matters"](https://jekyllrb.com/docs/front-matter/) to tell Jekyll about the purpose of the file.
+For any type of page or post (publication, blog post, course description), we use something called ["Front Matters"](https://jekyllrb.com/docs/front-matter/) to tell Jekyll about the purpose of the file.
 This is a block of YAML text at the beginning of the file.
 The rest of the file is regular [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-## Add publication link
+## Modifying a page

+To modify a page, navigate to [_pages](_pages/) and update the desired file.
+If you add a new file, you will also need to edit the [_data/navigation.yml](./_data/navigation.yml) file with the correct relative URL.

+## Creating a post

+### Publication link

 To add a link to a publication, create a new file called `<YYYY>-<MM>-<DD>-<shorthand>.md` in the [`_posts/papers` directory](https://github.com/McGill-NLP/group-webpage/tree/master/_posts/papers).
 Note that `<shorthand>` will determine the URL of the file, so choose carefully.